Selina De La Peña, MBA

 Nerieda Boyle, MPH

-Health Educator/Family Spirit Program – Nereida Boyle was raised in Dinuba, CA before moving to Fresno to go to school.
+Nereida Boyle was raised in Dinuba, CA before moving to Fresno to go to school.
 She received her dual Bachelor of Arts Degree in Sociology and Chicano & Latin American Studies with a Minor in Spanish.
 She went on to complete her Master of Public Health Degree at Fresno State.
 She has worked in community development, chronic disease management, and health education.
 She is a certified peer educator for the Diabetes Empowerment Education Project (DEEP) through the University of Chicago as well as a lifestyle coach for the National Diabetes Prevention Program (NDPP) through the Centers for Disease Control and Prevention (CDC).
 Ms. Boyle is currently the coordinator for the culturally tailored Family Spirit Home Visiting Program at FAIHP.
 In her free time, she enjoys cooking, exploring the outdoors, and spending time with her husband and three children.

 Delaine Bill

-Facility Technician – Full blood Mono/Yokut
+Cultural Support Specialist, Facility Technician – Mono/Yokut

 Delaine was born and raised in Dunlap, CA. He is the son of Lawrence and Barbara Bill.
 His father was a logger and his mother was a well-known basket maker.
 Delaine attended Dunlap schools and graduated from Reedley High School.
 Delaine also went to Kicking Horse Career Program in Montana, later in life he became a logger.
 Throughout the years, he always remembered how his parents would take groceries/wood to the people, especially the elderly.